ISSMteam/ISSM-Documentation/docs/installation/macos.md

 <i id="macos-python-interface"></i>
 ### Python Interface
 **NOTE**:
-- We assume use of copy of Python 3 supplied by the Command Line Tools.
+- We assume use of copy of Python 3 supplied by XCode.
 - There are various methods for installing the required packages.
 The following is our suggestion.

 Create a Python virtual environment for ISSM and activate it with,